pythonanywhere/help_pages/articles/NakedDomains.md

 > If you are using a different registrar, searching for "forward naked domain" plus
 > the name of your registrar will probably find the appropriate help page.
-> Links for other registrars would be very welcome!
-Just [email us](mailto:support@pythonanywhere.com).

 If you're using Gandi, you're fine -- you can set up a redirect that's both HTTP and HTTPS, and everything will work.
 Likewise if you're using a registrar